Leadership

 Program Manager

-Emma Goldblatt is the owner of Emma’s Pet & Home Care LLC and has been a proud animal advocate for as long as she can remember.
-Starting young she dedicated her Bat Mitzvah project to Southwest Wildlife Sanctuary.
-She stopped eating meat in high school and became vegan as an adult.
-She resides in Scottsdale, Arizona where she runs her business and works with Shamayim to advocate for a better life for all animals, big and small.
+Emma Goldblatt has been a passionate animal advocate for as long as she can remember.
+From a young age, she dedicated her Bat Mitzvah project to Southwest Wildlife Sanctuary, sparking a lifelong commitment to animal welfare.
+She stopped eating meat at age 16 and became vegan after graduating from college.
+Based in Scottsdale, Arizona, Emma runs a professional pet care business and works with Shamayim: Jewish Animal Advocacy and the Peace Advocacy Network to champion a better life for all animals.
+As a Certified Holistic Nutritionist, she also empowers others to embrace plant-based, whole-food nutrition for optimal health and well-being.

 Email me: emma@shamayim.us